semji/reputationvip.github.io/_posts/2015-07-23-elasticsearch-always-pays-his-debts.md

 the full sentence: `Jon Snow and Cersei Lannister`.

 Well now, if we want to search for `Jon`, `Snow`, `and`, `Cersei`, `Lannister`, *term* query won't be enough.
 Though we can proceed this query with *terms* query, it is not convenient.
 Moreover, *match* query allows us to use some more parameters, as we will see.
-Also, the query string will be **analyzed**.
+Also, **the query string will be analyzed.**

 The global format for this query is the following: